 - Durability – You’ll like the metal buckle’s durability, but also the durability of the belt strap – which has streamlined double stitching.
 You won’t find any loose threads on the edges on the surface or edges of your belt.
 Meanwhile, the buckle is resistant to rust, corrosion, and tarnishing, and is scratch-resistant.
 It retains its original look for many years.

-- Versatility – While this belts name says it’s a dress belt – and Dante makes some of the best men’s dress belts anywhere – it also looks good with a pair of jeans or khakis.
+- Versatility – While this belts name says it’s a dress belt – and Lavemi makes some of the best men’s dress belts anywhere – it also looks good with a pair of jeans or khakis.

 The men’s leather ratchet belt consists of leather and polyurethane that repels moisture, enables the belt to breathe easily, as well as age gracefully.

-We also like that Dante backs up your purchase with a full guarantee.
+We also like that Lavemi backs up your purchase with a full guarantee.
 If you’re not satisfied with one of their belts, you can return it for a full refund or a free replacement.

 - Easy adjustment for a proper fit